 This course is designed to provide students majoring in elementary education, special education or middle grades education with a deep conceptual knowledge for teaching mathematics.
-The main focus is the integration of mathematical content with the process standards (problem solving, communication, reasoning, representation and connections within and outside of mathematics).
-Content includes geometry, measurement and selected topics in probability and statistics.
-Prerequisite: MTH 110 or MTH 151 or higher.
-Offered fall, winter and spring of even-numbered years.
+The main focus is the integration of mathematical content with the process standards (problem-solving, commu241 nication, reasoning, representation, and connections within and outside of mathematics).
+Content includes numeration systems, set theory, number theory, rational and irrational numbers (concepts, operations, properties and algorithms) and algebraic reasoning.
+Prerequisite: MTH 110 or MTH 151 or higher; EDU 211 or SOC 243.
+Offered winter of odd-numberd years and fall, spring.